-NodeId ' ' Status Nodegroup Package 1 5 6 10 ndb_mgmd ndbd ndbd mysqld ndbapi alpha beta gamma delta import import import import import : newpackage newpackage newpackage newpackage
+NodeId Host + Nodegroup Package 1 5 6 10 ndb_mgmd ndbd ndbd mysqld ndbapi alpha beta gamma delta import import import import import n/a n/a n/a newpackage newpackage newpackage newpackage

 Having the import status causes any of the commands start cluster, restart cluster, start process, and stop process to fail if they are executed before an import cluster command has been executed against this cluster.
 It is also not possible to execute upgrade cluster on a cluster having processes with import status.
 Other operations on this cluster continue to be performed normally.